Cremator-2/HotlineScraper/README.md

 ## Output

 The script outputs CSV files with the search results.
-Each search term generates a separate CSV file named using the pattern `hotline_search-Search_Term-Current_Time.csv`.
+Each search term generates a separate CSV file named using the pattern `hotline_search__Search_Term__Current_Time.csv`.

 ### CSV Format